zangels0/zangels0/README.md

 <img width="120" height="120" align="left" style="float: left; margin: 0 10px 0 0;" alt="zara" src="https://github.com/zangels0.png">

-I'm a Discord bot developer who enjoys creating fun and useful experiences for communities.
-Here, you'll find various projects I'm working on, ranging from simple bots to more complex endeavors.
+I'm all about creating cool stuff for Discord!
+From fun bots to helpful tools, you'll find my projects here.

 ## About Me

-I'm a software developer focusing on Discord bot development.
-My experience includes:
+I'm just a teen who loves coding Discord bots.
+Here's what I'm into:

-- Using main programming languages like JavaScript (Node.js) and Python.
+- I use languages like JavaScript (Node.js) and Python.
-- Mastering Discord.js and discord.py to create interactive and dynamic bots.
+- I make bots with Discord.js and discord.py that can do all sorts of cool stuff.
-- Understanding web application development concepts using technologies like HTML, CSS, and React.
+- I also know a bit about web stuff like HTML, CSS, and React.

+## What I'm Working On

+Here's what's cooking in my projects:

 ## Github Stats